 - Or was told they didn’t wash them, really?

-While going through my stencil collection again Robert said, “I have the perfect product to clean those.”
+While going through my stencil collection again Robert said, “I have the perfect product.”

 He got me my own bottle said to spray several times, let it sit and wipe the paint right off.